 One of the largest man-made lakes in the world, Lake Mead is a fun escape from the city and less an hour’s drive southeast of the Strip.
 You can swim, boat, water-ski, fish or kayak in the waters of Lake Mead or even hike around in the surrounding area.
 Facilities include shaded picnic areas, RV campgrounds with hookups and three marinas.
 For a romantic outing or a fun party, brunch, dinner and sightseeing cruises are available.

 Escape the desert on a 35 mile drive northwest of Vegas to Mount Charleston and enjoy towering pine trees, cool mountain breezes and animals like wild burros, birds, deer and desert tortoises.
 Cooler than Vegas, Mount Charleston is a refuge from the heat in the summer months and a place to see the foliage change colors in the fall.
 Spring, summer or fall are great for a hike, a picnic or camping.
 Winter brings snowboarding, skiing and sledding.

 Red Rock Canyon

 Desert beauty comes in beautiful shades of red just 15 miles west of Las Vegas at Red Rock Canyon.
 Tourists, sightseers, joggers, hikers and rock climbers will find the towering red cliffs full of wildlife, including burros, rabbits, coyotes, bighorn sheep, red tailed hawks, golden eagles, hummingbirds, wild horses, bobcats and mountain lions.

-Drive the 13-mile scenic loop for photo and hiking opportunities or enjoy a drive the through Red Rock Conservation Area on an exotic car driving experience or a muscle car driving car experience or enjoy horseback riding tours.
+Drive the 13-mile scenic loop for photo and hiking opportunities or enjoy a drive the through Red Rock Conservation Area on an exotic car driving experience or go off the beaten path or enjoy horseback riding tours.

 Spring Mountain Ranch State Park